SiIvaGunner: History

+GilvaSunner (spelled normally, with a lowercase "L") was a YouTube channel created in 2010 that uploaded video game music (VGM), mostly from Nintendo games.
+The channel remained active until it was deleted by its creators in 2022 due to YouTube copyright strikes.

+A channel parodying the GilvaSunner channel was created, but with a capital "i" used in place of a lowercase "L" (with the effect of making the channel names appear identical).
+The channel was terminated and rebooted in 2016, taking the new name SiIvaGunner (still using a capital "i" in place of a lowercase "L").

 In late 2019, the art gallery Gallery Aferro featured an exhibit titled "Elevator Music 6: SiIvaGunner", curated by Juno Zago.
 An auditory exhibit, it was a collection of SiIvaGunner remixes of classic and new video game music played inside an early-1900s refurbished Otis elevator.

-In 2020, The Daily Dot attributed the popularity of internet meme "Yoshi Commits Tax Fraud" to the channel.
+In 2020, The Daily Dot attributed the popularity of internet meme "Yoshi Commits Tax Fraud" to the channel, which uploaded soundtracks purportedly belonging to an entirely fictitious "Yoshi Commits Tax Fraud" video game.